rmorrow/Calculator/README.md

-# SwingCalculator
-Calculator built using Java Swing components
+Calculator built using Swing components with the WindowBuilder tool in Eclipse.
 </br>
 </br>